braze-inc/braze-docs/_docs/_hidden/other/braze faqs.md

 Appboy has become Braze.
 The word Braze means to bond, to unite, or to join with considerable strength.
 Renaming our company to Braze is a representation of the strong, unwavering connection that our technology creates between people and the brands they love.

 As we move over to Braze, you have questions–and we have answers.
-Check out our FAQs below.
+Check out the following FAQs.

 ### Is the dashboard going to look different?
 Yes!
 On Thursday, November 16, we shared our new visual brand identity and new dashboard interface.